gmccreight/flinklab/quickstart-scala/override_code_to_copy_into_flinklabqs/README.md

 The paths have been changed.

-There is no WordCountData scala version, and I don't want to use the Java version, so I ported it to Scala by hand.
+There is no WordCountData scala version, and I don't want to use the Java version, so I inlined the data, since I couldn't figure out how to use data from another file.

-This was a little challenging because there are no static members in Scala